-PG&E has also taken important steps to further its supplier diversity record as part of Smart Grid efforts.
-PG&E maintains a strong commitment to supplier diversity and continues to focus on achieving the Commissions supplier diversity goals set forth in General Order 156.
-PG&E intends to continue this successful track record by implementing specific strategies related to its Smart Grid Pilot Projects, which were approved by the Commission in Decision 13-03-032.
+PG&E maintains a strong commitment to supplier diversity and continues to focus on exceeding the Commission's supplier diversity goals set forth in General Order 156.
+PG&E intends to continue this successful track record and will review strategies related to its Smart Grid Pilot Projects, which were approved by the Commission in Decision 13-03-032.